What is PBL?

 Watch Project Based Learning in Action

-These 7-10 minute videos present the Gold Standard PBL model in action, capturing the nuts and bolts of a PBL unit from beginning to end.
+These 7-10 minute videos show the Gold Standard PBL model in action, capturing the nuts and bolts of a PBL unit from beginning to end.

 VIDEO: March Through Nashville